 CHPW works to make every member feel welcome and respected.

 CHPW is proud to have diverse members.
 We are committed to meeting the needs of all members.
-One way we do this is training our employees on cultural awareness.
-Training helps us understand and respond to the cultural needs of our members.
-Another way we do this is by helping you get culturally appropriate care.
-Our Community Health Centers have alternative medicine options for you like naturopathy and acupuncture.
-Ask your doctor what services they can offer you.
+One way we do this is by training our employees on cultural awareness and specific cultural health needs.
+Training helps us understand and respond to our members' needs.
+CHPW also strives to have a provider network that is culturally aware and responsive.

 We make it easy to get language assistance.

-CHPW members speak over 58 different languages, including American Sign Language.
+CHPW members speak over 70 different languages, including American Sign Language.
 We have interpreters that can help you for free.
-If you are vision impaired, we can send you letters in large print and have TTY services for no cost.
+If you are vision impaired, we can send you letters in large print or braille.
+If you are deaf or hard-of-hearing, we have TTY services for no cost.
+We will translate our written material into your preferred language upon request.
 If you need these services call our Customer Service at 1-800-440-1561 or TTY Relay: Dial 7-1-1.
 Click here for more information.

 We listen to you.